pnnl/asset-score-api-test-harness/Readme.md

 test harness, clone and build the Docker container.
 Running the provided container will serve up a fully functioning test harness website.

+# License
+This software has no license.
+It is free for all to use however they choose.

 # Running the test harness as a container
 #### Requirements
 - Docker (version 1.12.2 works, others may also)